Nonparametric method of structural break detection in stochastic time series regression model: Theory

 \end{theorem}

-The proof of \Cref{lem:theorem2} follows in the same line as \Cref{lem:theorem1}, and the details are deferred to the Appendix.
+The proof of \Cref{lem:theorem2} follows in the same line as \Cref{lem:theorem1}, and the details are furnished in Section S2 of the supplement.
 Given that we do not impose any specific distributional assumptions on the random noise process, the moments of the distribution are not known and $\nu_\epsilon$ needs to be estimated.
 Denoting the standardized residuals from the model \eqref{eq:main-model} as $\{\widehat r_t\}$, one may replace the term $\nu_\epsilon$ in \Cref{lem:theorem2} by

 where $\widehat r_{1_t}=\frac{Y_t-\widehat\mu_1^*(X_t)}{\sqrt{\widehat\sigma_{1}^{*^2}(X_t)}}$ and $\widehat r_{2_t}=\frac{Y_t-\widehat\mu_2^*(X_t)}{\sqrt{\widehat\sigma_{2}^{*^2}(X_t)}}$ are the standardized residuals for \eqref{eq:eq_lit_review_our_model} estimated in the segments $\tminus$ and $\tplus$ respectively, and $\mathcal{X}_-$ and $\mathcal{X}_+$ are the ranges of the covariate $X$ in these two segments.
 It can be shown that under the previously mentioned conditions, $\widehat{\nu}_\epsilon$ is a consistent estimate for $\nu_\epsilon$.